adelinesharla/NewsScraper/README.md

 ### Main

 - Investigate whether the `assets` Robotcorp would be more suitable for uploading Excel and PNG files.
+- Parameters validation for the inputs should be implemented.

 ### Scraper